Drommedhar/SoulsModConfigurator/README.md

 - `ModEngine.zip`

 **Note**: When downloading from Nexus Mods, the files may have different names or additional text.
 You must rename them to match the exact filenames listed above for SoulsConfigurator to recognize them.

+**Tip**: Use the automatic download manager instead of manual downloads to avoid naming issues and ensure all files are correctly placed.

 ## Usage